 7 Hereford was not listed in the 1906 Blue Book.

-During the 1906-1907 winter season, 7 Hereford was the home of Philip H. Stockton and his wife, Margaret (Head) Stockton.
-They had married in February of 1906, and 7 Hereford probably was their first home together.
-Prior to their marriage, he had lived at 390 Beacon with his widowed father, Howard Stockton.
+During the 1906-1907 winter season, 7 Hereford was the home of Philip Stockton and his wife, Margaret (Head) Stockton.
+They had married in February of 1906, and 7 Hereford was their first home together.
+Prior to their marriage, he had lived at 390 Beacon with his widowed father, Howard Stockton, and she had lived at 412 Beacon with her parents, Charles and Hortense (Lovering) Head.

 On May 27, 1907, 7 Hereford was purchased from Mary Bartlett by Dr. Hasket Derby, an oculist and ophthalmologist, also maintained his office there.
 He and his wife, Sarah (Mason) Derby, lived at 352 Beacon.